Skip to content

 What is the EU Omnibus?

-The EU Omnibus Package, officially known as the Omnibus Simplification Package, is a legislative proposal introduced by the European Commission on 26 February 2025.
-Its purpose is to reduce regulatory burdens for businesses by rolling back or modifying several EU sustainability and corporate reporting requirements.
+The EU Omnibus I Package, introduced by the European Commission on 26 February 2025, aims to reduce regulatory burdens for businesses by modifying or rolling back several EU corporate sustainability requirements.

 What happens next?